supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M05_L12_Deployments_using_Azure_Bicep_templates.md.md

 After you complete this lab, you will be able to:

+- Exercise 0: Configure the lab prerequisites
-- Understand an Azure Bicep template's structure.
+- Exercise 1: Understand an Azure Bicep template and simplify it using a reusable module
-- Create a reusable Bicep module.
-- Modify the main template to use the module
-- Deploy all the resources to Azure using Azure YAML pipelines.
+- Exercise 2: Deploying the templates to Azure using YAML pipelines

 ## Estimated timing: 45 minutes

 ## Instructions

+# Exercise 0: Configure the lab prerequisites

+In this exercise, you will set up the prerequisites for the lab, which consist of a new Azure DevOps project with a repository based on the [eShopOnWeb](https://dev.azure.com/unhueteb/_git/eshopweb-az400).

-## Set up an Azure DevOps organization.
+## Task 1: Set up an Azure DevOps organization.

 1. On your lab VM open **Edge Browser** on desktop and navigate to https://go.microsoft.com/fwlink/?LinkId=307137.